-Vitellius was the Governor of Lower Germany at the time of Nero's death and his was proclaimed emperor by troops early in 69 AD.
+Vitellius was the Governor of Lower Germany at the time of Nero's death and his was proclaimed emperor by troops early in AD 69.
 At that time Galba, Nero's successor, had been murdered and replaced by Otho, but Vitellius' legions overcome Otho's defence.
 Vitellius did not get to enjoy being emperor for long.
 Vespasian, the general in charge of cleaning up the Jewish Revolt, had been proclaimed Augustus by his legions, and his supporters were marching on Rome.
 After Vitellius' army was defeated, Vitellius, who had abandoned himself to gluttony, was murdered.
 He had only reigned a few months, but falls in the range of the popular "Twelve Caesars" collection - the first Twelve Caesars to rule Rome

 For explanations of many of the abbreviations used in Roman imperial obverse legends, click here.